 Currently, all green card holders have to wait much longer for their U.S. citizenship applications to be processed than in years past.
 To avoid additional delays in obtaining approval of your application, you need to ensure that your application is accurate and complete.
 You also need to be prepared to answer the questions posed at the interview and provide the required documents at that time.

 Our experienced immigration attorneys can assist you in preparing your application packet, and advise you on what to expect at the interview to ensure a smooth approval process.
-For additional questions on the U.S. citizenship process, or any other immigration matter, contact our attorneys at 312.641.0771 for a free consultation.
+For additional questions on the U.S. citizenship process, or any other immigration matter, contact our attorneys at 312.641.0771.